raboof/akka.github.com/blog/_posts/2016-07-30-mastering-graph-stage-part-1.md

 ### Threading model

-In the `GrapStage` API, all the callbacks you might receive are *linearized*.
+In the `GraphStage` API, all the callbacks you might receive are *linearized*.

 This means that you can safely assume that no two callbacks will execute at the same time (or overlap).
 Or to put it another way, callbacks are not concurrent with each other.
 There is also no need to worry about visibility of local variables of a stage: it is properly handled by the library for you.
 The whole model is very similar to how actors work, where messages are processed in sequence, and accessing local state while handling the message is safe.
 No need to mess around with volatile variables, atomics or locks to safely manage internal state.
 Again, I have to emphasize, this is *fully transparent* and your stage will work in both asynchronous and synchronous settings.
 Even better, the internal implementation does not use any locks either, and is non-blocking in general.

 ### Error handling model

 It is great to have all these features that reduce exposure to concurrency issues, but there are still plenty of mistakes to make, and bugs to write.
 I have good news for you.
-The GraphStages API provides *excellent *error handling (I am allowed to say "excellent" here as I have debugged so many streams issues that I have earned this right with tears and blood ;-)).
+The GraphStages API provides *excellent* error handling (I am allowed to say "excellent" here as I have debugged so many streams issues that I have earned this right with tears and blood ;-)).
 There is no need to put try-catch blocks around your code just to prevent the error to propagate to an unknown place (the thread-pool thread that you are running on for example) and to turn it into a proper Reactive Streams teardown event, `onError`.
 Catch the errors that you can handle, and leave the rest to Akka Streams.
 Your error will be properly caught and translated to the necessary stream signals, your postStop will be called, and the stage will retire in peace properly closing every input or output port that was still open.

 What about bugs related to streams itself, like trying to overflow a downstream consumer?
 Unlike in raw Reactive Streams land, where such an act is *undefined behavior*, the GraphStage infrastructure (the mighty `GraphInterpreter` to be precise) intercepts the attempt and will